 The Consultation Center seeks to promote health, wellness, and positive social change and to prevent individual and social problems and inequities.
 It does so by partnering with community stakeholders to: develop, implement, and evaluate community-based programs; train and consult to health and human service professionals, agencies, and systems; advocate for underserved, victimized, or marginalized children, adults, and families; and conduct community-based research.
 Stakeholder partners of the Center include parents, youth, health and social service professionals and agencies, schools, coalitions, policymakers, and community leaders.
 The Consultation Center, Inc. is affiliated with the Yale University Department of Psychiatry and the Connecticut Mental Health Center to carry out this mission.
 The Youth Development Training and Resource Center (YDTRC) and Elder Services are programs of The Consultation Center.
 YTDRC focuses on adolescents, their families, and youth-serving organizations and communities, and Elder Services focuses on seniors, the organizations that serve them, and their communities.

 The Youth Development Training and Resource Center (YDTRC) is the Center’s largest initiative involving adolescents, their families, and their community.
 In collaboration with the Citywide Youth Coalition and other community agencies that serve adolescents and their families, YDTRC was founded in 1994 as Connecticut’s only training center focused exclusively on youth development, thus filling a unique gap in the youth-serving system in New Haven and across the state.
 YDTRC is especially important locally as a respected intermediary capable of providing a range of essential supports for youth leaders, staff and agency supervisors, as well as funders of youth programs.
-Since its inception, YDTRC has been an advocate for youth and committed to involving youth in issues that affect their futures, such as relations with police, preventing underage drinking, and addressing violence.
-Of note, is YDTRC's ability to secure both public and private sector support to keep youth development a high priority in Connecticut.
+For over 20 years, YDTRC has been an advocate for youth and committed to involving youth in issues that affect their futures, such as relations with police, preventing underage drinking, and addressing youth violence.
+Of note, is YDTRC's ability to maximize community involvement across the state and successful efforts to secure both public and private sector support to keep youth development a high priority in Connecticut.

 Elder Services at The Consultation Center, which is part of the Adult Services Program, is one of the oldest programs of the Center.
 Elder Services includes a variety of support and capacity building services to elder-serving agencies and service providers, and also provides support and respite services to seniors raising grandchildren.
 This longstanding intergenerational program helps grandparents navigate the challenges of parenting while providing mutual support through various educational and social activities to reduce subsequent health risks for children and grandparents.